TurkeyMcMac/anosmellya/README.md

 You can get a full list of options by running `./anosmellya -help`.

+### Controls

+The keyboard supplies some control at runtime.

+* Press A to toggle visual smell affinity vectors, provided drawing was enabled.
+This may slow things down.
+A color coded vector is shown around an object scaled relative to the others.
+Green is plant, blue is herbivore smell, red is carnivore smell, pink is baby smell, and white is velocity.
+* Press D to toggle drawing, provided it was enabled in the first place.
+* Press Q to quit.
+* Press R to pause/unpause the simulation.
+* Press S to toggle statistic printing.

 ### Configuration

 Configuration is given in a simple `KEY = VALUE` format.